 There is an endless supply of portable power systems available today from small handheld battery packs people use to keep their cell phones charged too much larger systems capable of running several small devices and even 12-volt fridge systems and small appliances.

 I needed a solution that would not only charge our phones but provide power to recharge devices such as cameras, drones, laptops, tablets and more.
 I wanted something I could easily pack up and use to fill up inflatable mattresses and more while camping.
 It needed to be small, portable, reliable, and easy to use.

 I wanted something with a handle – not too big – not too small – something with 300-watt capacity and able to charge while driving from a 12v adapter as well as being able to plug in at home and use a solar panel to recharge.

 After some research, we landed on the RockPals portable 300w generator and gathered up all the details for our product review.

 RockPals 300w Portable Generator

 Upon receiving the item, I was surprised at how little the package is and how much it weighs.
 It’s surprisingly small and light for its capacity.
 It arrived with a ~80% charge from the manufacturer, and they recommend that you run it dry before fully re-charging, so I was able to start playing around and seeing how it works immediately.

-At this price point, you often have some pretty glaring trade-offs you have to deal with when shopping for a portable battery system.
+At this price point, you often have some glaring trade-offs you must deal with when shopping for a portable battery system.
 I was pleasantly surprised to see that this unit allows you to charge/use devices while plugged in and charging itself.

 You can enable/disable the individual power systems by clicking on the little button above them – such as disable the USB port or disable the 110v port.
 Controlling each port is convenient for leaving devices plugged in but selectively enabling the charging of specific ports/devices.